-No one was the least surprised when a jury found the man guilty of 2nd-degree murder.
+Nobody was surprised when a jury found the man guilty of 2nd-degree murder.
 The former soldier was sent packing to a federal prison with no chance of parole for 17 years.

 Turns out, much of what the police and the media reported was not accurate.

-And now comes blockbuster information that’s bound to raise eyebrows at the Department of Justice, the federal department that will be looking at this case.
-According to injury lawyer Marilyn Burns, someone else has since fessed up to the murder — and it’s not the guy behind bars.
+And now comes blockbuster information that’s bound to raise eyebrows at the Department of Justice, the federal department that should be looking at this case.
+According to Edmonton injury lawyer Marilyn Burns, someone else has since fessed up to the murder — and it’s not the man behind bars.

 - A Search of the White Residence